 Byron’s songs have generated more than 700 recordings, and have been released on seventy-eight RIAA certified Gold and Platinum albums and singles.
-His songs have earned ten ASCAP awards, thirty-three U.S. and Canadian top-ten chart hits, and have become hits in many other worldwide markets.
+His songs have earned ten ASCAP awards, thirty-four U.S. and Canadian top-ten chart hits, and have become hits in many other worldwide markets.
 His songs have been recorded throughout the world, released by artists in England, Ireland, Scotland, Norway, Sweden, France, Germany, Holland, Canada, Australia, and South Africa.
 Many of his songs have been used in feature films, television network shows and syndicated television and radio programming including: Nashville (TV Series-CMT), American Idol (Fox), America’s Most Talented Kids (NBC), America’s New Country, Austin City Limits, B.J. and the Bear, Inside Fame (CMT), Insider (CMT), Power Picks (CMT) Country Music Across America (GAC), Country Music Spotlight, Feed The Children (AOL-TV), Joe Nichols’ My Military Diary (GAC), Later With Greg Kinnear (NBC), Live From The Bluebird Cafe (Turner Network), Music With Altitude (CMT), Most Wanted Live (CMT), On E!
 (E!), Santa Barbara (NBC), Video Joint, World News Now (ABC), Fox Sports Network (FSN), Live At The House Of Blues (GAC), NFL on Fox (Fox), The Singing Bee (NBC), Cribs (CMT), The Fall Guy (ABC), Car Talk (NPR), Words & Music (WTVF), Headline Country (GAC), The Statler Brothers Show (TNN), Burn Notice (USA Network), The Morning Show with Mike and Juliet (Fox), Knight Rider (NBC), Club Dance (TNN), Celebrities Offstage (TNN, Spike TV), Hee Haw (CBS), Crook & Chase (TNN), Nashville Now (TNN), Music City Tonight (TNN), ABC In-Concert (ABC), Path To Stardom – Hot Country Nights (NBC), The Country Music Awards, The Academy of Country Music Awards, The Canadian Country Music Awards (CBC), Talent Roundup (CMT), Opry Live (GAC), At The Ryman, CMT Greatest Moments (CMT), I Love The 90s (VH-1), The Greatest – 40 Days That Shaped Country Music (CMT), FLW Outdoors, Foxworthy’s Big Night Out (CMT), Behind The Hits (AFN-Armed Forces Network), Coast To Coast (Paramount Pictures), The Exterminator (Avco-Embassy Films, The Soldier (Embassy Pictures), Pink Cadillac (Warner Brothers Pictures), Elvis: Up Close and Personal with Sonny West (Rochford Films), Gord Bamford’s Christmas In Canada (CMT), George Strait: The Cowboy Rides Away (CMT), and Lake Effects (Life Out Loud Films).

 In 1993 and 1994, Byron was hired as Director of A&R for BNA Entertainment Nashville (one of the BMG companies under the same ownership as Arista, and RCA Records) working with a roster of artists that included Marc Beeson, Lisa Stewart, Zack Turner and Tim Nichols (as the duo Turner Nichols), Lorrie Morgan, John Anderson, Doug Supernaw, and Kim Hill.
 Byron tells the story “My friend Gary Overton recommended the job to me, so I met with Ric Pepin (then Vice President and General Manager of BNA Entertainment).
 The next day Ric and I flew to NY for me to interview with Joe Galante and by the end of the day I was a BMG employee.
 By the time I stepped into the job though, the fate of BNA and much of the roster was a foregone conclusion.
 Joe Galante was making plans to return to Nashville, and there would soon be many changes that would affect everyone at BNA, Arista, and RCA.
 I learned a lot at BNA, and had the pleasure of getting to know some great people.
 Label head Ric Pepin and his staff were some of the nicest, most hard-working people I’d ever met in this town.
 Working with great creative producers like James Stroud, Keith Stegall, Wayne Kirkpatrick, Randy Scruggs, Emory Gordy Jr., and Barry Beckett, often made my job look easy.
 I especially enjoyed getting to know head of promotion Chuck Thagard and his incredible staff.
 Though I found label work particularly challenging compared to the world of music publishing, the project that I enjoyed the most while at BNA was A&R-ing the Keith Whitley ‘Tribute Album’, working with all the guest artists and producer Randy Scruggs.
 I had remained under contract with MCA Music as a songwriter during this time, but had somewhat neglected my songwriting while at BNA, so after the BNA party was over, I high-tailed it back across the alley to the more familiar and less-stressful world of writing songs, publishing, and artist development.”